 The following items and settings will be restored or removed:

 - Extensions and themes: Although they can be incredibly helpful, some extensions and themes can cause problems.
 If you need to reinstall important extensions, see Find and install add-ons to add features to Firefox for help.

 - Open tabs, windows and tab groups: The reset process will close all open websites.
 Since your bookmarks and browsing history are saved you should still be able to easily return to your favorite sites.
-See Where can I find my bookmarks? and Awesome Bar - Search your Firefox bookmarks, history and tabs from the address bar for more info.
+See Where can I find my bookmarks? and Address bar autocomplete in Firefox - Search your bookmarks, history and tabs for more info.
 Also, since your cookies are saved, you shouldn't be logged out of any websites you were logged in to before the reset.

 - Site-specific preferences, search engines, personal dictionary, download history, DOM storage, security certificate settings, security device settings, download actions, plugin MIME types, toolbar customizations and user styles are also not saved.
 See the Profiles - Where Firefox stores your bookmarks, passwords and other user data article for more information about these.